-Packed with fresh and dried fish, prepared foods for takeaway, raw meats and vegetables, and dozens of varieties of dried shrimp and spices, this market has a passenger train line running directly through it.
+Packed with fresh and dried fish, prepared foods for takeaway, raw meats and vegetables, and dozens of varieties of dried shrimp and spices, the Maeklong train market has a passenger train line running directly through it.
 Eight times a day the train rolls through and vendors have become so accustomed to this routine that they collapse their awnings, rearrange their food and move their boxes all within a calm two minutes.

 The train arrives on an unpredictable schedule so it gives a three-minute advanced warning to vendors to clear the tracks before it chugs its way through the bustling market, narrowly avoiding displays of fresh fruits and vegetables, not to mention the curious tourists who don’t know what to do with themselves.